pzelewski/timeseries-shifts/README.md

 Objectives:

 1.
-Develop a software solution for computing S(f,g), as defined in the .pdf file, for two time nonnegative series f,g on [0,n).
-Use Theorem 1.3, 1.7, 3.7 to test and QA the solution.
+Develop a software solution for computing S(f,g), as defined in the .pdf file, for two  nonnegative time-series f,g on [0,n) Use Theorem 1.3, 1.7, 3.7 to test and QA the solution.

 Nice to have: